jesslns/CV/README.md

 #### Algorithmic

-During my 4-year university studies, I regularly apply algorithmic and statiscial skills in writing numerical models to perform time series analysis and forcasting in the context of environmental engineering, such as:
+Can apply algorithmic and statiscial skills in writing numerical models to perform time series analysis and forcasting in the context of environmental engineering, such as:

 - Hydroinformatics
 - Groundwater flow and quality modelling